 Starting with the SAP BTP ABAP Environment 2008 you can configure your ATC check variant for cloud using the new SAP Fiori App ABAP Test Cockpit Configurator.
 Let’s examine in detail how it works.

 The new SAP Fiori App ABAP Test Cockpit Configurator allows you to maintain ATC configurations for the Cloud based on ATC check variants.
 For more information how to provide access to users and how to implement this App, see the SAP Help Documentation ABAP Test Cockpit Configurator.

 View and maintain ATC configurations

 Open the ABAP Test Cockpit Configurator App by clicking on it.
-All available ATC configurations in your ABAP system in the SAP Cloud Platform ABAP Environment are listed, and the default configuration is marked as Yes.
+All available ATC configurations in your ABAP system in the SAP BTP ABAP Environment are listed, and the default configuration is marked as Yes.
 You can any time click on the respective “>“ button and adjust an ATC configuration.

 As you see from this example already 2 ATC configurations were already created in the App and one of them is set as default: